Show the contribution of pre-colonial trade to the rise/formation of pre-colonial states in Africa.

 4. Population Growth and Urbanization:

-Trade centers like Timbuktu attracted people from various regions.
-As these areas grew, they developed into major towns and capitals, such as Niani in the Mali Empire.
+As these areas grew, they developed into major towns, such as Niani becoming the heart of Mali Empire.

 5. Spread of Iron Technology:

-Iron-smelting skills from North Africa reached the Western Sudan through trade.
-This technology enabled the production of better tools and weapons, strengthening states like Songhai, Benin, and Mali.
+Iron-smelting skills from North Africa reached the Western Sudan through Trans Saharan trade.

 6. Spread of Civilization:

-Advanced knowledge from Egypt, such as the calendar, writing systems, and astronomy, spread through trade.
-This led to the founding of institutions like the University of Timbuktu in Mali and Fez in Morocco, promoting education and state development.
+This led to the founding of institutions like the University of Timbuktu in Mali and Fez in Morocco, promoting the emergence of specialized scholars who were important pillars in state development.

 7. Spread of Islam: